Academic Program

 The Perth Modern School experience reflects both an exceptional academic outcome and exceptional ‘rounded’ experience in a co-educational environment.
 Students can be confident they are involved in the highest quality teaching and learning environment with a cohort of like-minded peers.
 Additionally, students enjoy a wide variety of co-curricular opportunities through music, sport, clubs and tours.

 Whilst the school will never insist that any child should access advanced placement, the school may make recommendations to parents based on subject results and teacher observations.
 The decision to accelerate a student by subject will be based on consultation with the parent, and recommendations from the child’s teacher and the Head of Learning Area.
 In the case of advanced placement by year, opinions will also be sought from the School Psychologist and the Manager of Student Services.
 The recommendation will be made by the Associate Principal.
-Parents who wish their child to be considered for advanced placement should contact the school to make an appointment with the Associate Principal.
+Parents who wish their child to be considered for advanced placement should contact the school to make an appointment with the Associate Principal – Learning and Teaching.

 Enrichment broadens the range of experiences for all students, and encourages expansion of knowledge and skills in the regular teaching and learning program.
 It enables gifted and talented students to participate in learning based on their own performance and skills.
 Enrichment activities include: